As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips & Variations

-- After 10 minutes of roasting, feel free to slice the brussel sprouts in half and then continue roasting for 10-15 minutes.
+- After 10 minutes of roasting, feel free to slice the brussels sprouts in half and then continue roasting for 10-15 minutes.
 I don’t find it necessary but some people prefer it that way.

 - Add shredded cheese (Parmesan, asiago, and gruyere are favorites) in the last 3 minutes of roasting.